TheOdinProject/curriculum/rails/api_interfacing.md

 ## Conclusion

+APIs are fundamental to making rich web applications and they're also a lot of fun -- it makes your app feel a lot more "real" when you're able to let your users log in using Facebook or if you can display information from different sources across the web.

-Working with external APIs can be incredibly rewarding -- because you're able to leverage functionality that others have spent a lot of time perfecting -- but als oincredibly frustrating -- because they're all different and you've got to rely on gems which are doing things behind the scenes that you're not entirely sure of.
+Working with external APIs can be incredibly rewarding -- because you're able to leverage functionality that others have spent a lot of time perfecting -- but also incredibly frustrating -- because they're all different and you have to rely on gems which are doing things behind the scenes that you're not entirely sure of.
 Over time, you'll start to see a lot of similarities between APIs and the procedure for working with them will feel more and more comfortable.
 To help get you there, the next project will have you working with an API and your final project will have you implementing signin via API as well.

 ## Additional Resources